Effective as of October 7th 2020

 Access to user data by PRIMARI employees is limited to an as-needed basis, e.g., to resolve customer issues.
 When such access is required, only personnel with a direct need will access the PRIMARI-related data, and such access will be limited as much as possible.
 Breach of this policy by a PRIMARI employee is a serious matter, requiring investigation and appropriate disciplinary action, up to and including termination as well as legal action.

-A PRIMARI user can delete at any time her or his PRIMARI account and remove all data associated with that account from the Account page.
+A PRIMARI user can delete at any time her or his PRIMARI account and remove all data associated with that account by sending an email to email@example.com or requesting it directly to their DAN account.

 Incident Response and Remediation